dward2/BME547/Lectures/continuous_integration_travis.md

 on the new code, but on all of the existing code to make sure that the new changes didn't break anything.

 A better option would be to automate the testing whenever changes are made.
-This also helps when you are collaborating on a code base.
 The tests should be designed so they ensure that the code runs and performs as expected.
-Then, when
-developers add new code to the repository, the existing tests can be used to ensure that the code that is added meets the desired specifications and works correctly.
+Then, when developers add new code to the repository, the existing tests can be used to ensure that the code that is added meets the desired specifications and works correctly.
+This increases confidence that frequent code changes can be made while maintaining code quality.
 Finally, by having the tests automated, you ensure that everyone tests their code, and doesn't "forget".
+These considerations are especially important when you are collaborating on a code base.

-This type of testing is called Continuous Integration and can be integrated with the use of GitHub.
+This approach of frequent code updates and testing is called Continuous Integration and Testing can be integrated with the use of GitHub.
 We will use a service called Travis CI.
 Anytime new code is pushed into a branch in GitHub, Travis CI will automatically run our unit tests and give us the results.
 In this way, only code that passes the test can then be merged into the master branch.

 ## Using Travis-CI
 ### Enable Travis-CI